Lafydev/retrieve_ubuntu_apps/README.md

 # retrieve_ubuntu_apps
-How to retrieve ubuntu apps on elementary os 6 just download retrieve_ubuntu_apps.sh and run it: sudo bash ./retrieve_ubuntu_apps.sh
+How to retrieve ubuntu apps on elementary os 6

+- download the bash file : 'retrieve_ubuntu_apps.sh'
+- run it (every time appcenter is updated) with

+sudo bash ./retrieve_ubuntu_apps.sh